Habitat Stewardship Program (HSP) for Species at Risk

 - Monitoring marine mammal populations and protecting important habitats from disturbance along the Atlantic, Arctic, and Pacific coasts.

 Partnerships are the key to making stewardship a successful conservation tool in Canada.
 Federal and provincial governments encourage action by providing scientific information, technical assistance and economic incentives.
 Non-governmental organizations help private landowners and concerned citizens identify and implement effective stewardship activities.
-Many other partners are also involved, including fishers, Aboriginal organizations, educational institutions and community organizations.
+Many other partners are also involved, including fishers, Indigenous organizations, educational institutions and community organizations.

 Program Goals and Expected Results

 Protecting habitat and contributing to the recovery of species at risk, as well as preventing other species from becoming a conservation concern, are the HSP's main goals.

 - Threats to species at risk and/or their habitat that are caused by human activities are stopped, removed and/or mitigated.

 In addition to the above expected program results, the program requires a minimum of 1:1 leveraging on funds that it invests so that, for every $1 provided by the HSP, at least $1 is raised by project recipients.
-This leveraging can take in the form of either financial or in-kind resources (volunteered labour, products or services).
+This leveraging can take in the form of either financial or in-kind resources (equipment loans, donations of building materials and volunteer labour).
 Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for all species.

 The annual call for proposals takes place in the fall.